 Autism spectrum disorder can cause significant challenges with communication and social interaction, but help is available.
 Stoni Johnston, APRN, MSN, PMHNP-BC, provides personalized treatment for children, teens, and adults with autism at Sulcata Psychiatry in Houston, Texas.
-She also offers in-office cognitive testing with Cambridge Brain Sciences, which is especially helpful in diagnosing autism, and in-office testing with a certified Diagnositician autism evaluations.
-Sulcata Psychiatry's Diagnostician and Registered Behavioral Technician is also able to perform the ADOS-2 psychological testing, which is the gold standard for diagnosing Autism in all ages.
+She offers cognitive testing with Cambridge Brain Sciences, which is especially helpful in diagnosing autism, and in-office testing with a certified Diagnositician autism evaluations.
+Sulcata Psychiatry's Diagnostician is able to perform the ADOS-2 psychological testing, which is the gold standard for diagnosing Autism in all ages.
 Results are evaluated by Stoni Johnston, APRN, PMHNP-BC to formulate diagnosis and treatment reccommendations.
 For patient-centered autism treatment, call the office today or request an appointment online.

 Autism spectrum disorder is a developmental condition that affects behavior, communication, and interaction with other people.
 Autism is a developmental disorder because the symptoms usually appear by age two.